sagepublishing/text_cleaning/source/transformations.rst

      -

-If you're interested in adding to the list, consider constributing!
+If you're interested in adding to the list, consider contributing!
 More details in the contribute page.